guocheng-feng/Consensus-Reference/README.md

 ### 4.1 Sentiment Analysis

-## Q5: How can we automate the investigation in correspondence between agenda-setting and consensus among subgroups in social media?
+## Q5: How to automate the investigation process?

 ### 5.1 nil